-Operating within an industry full of mamils (I hold my hand up to being part of the clique) I imagine we’ll see some strong early adoption this year, especially as the monthly payments are capped at market rate.
+Operating within an industry full of mamils (I hold my hand up to being part of the clique) I imagine we’ll see some strong early adoption this year, especially as the monthly payments are capped at market research and analysis rate.
 What could possibly go wrong?

 We’re off to China.
 Who’s coming?

-Trump’s imposing tariffs on $60bn of Chinese imports and limiting US investment into the area; the UK is scrabbling for the ‘same benefits’ as single EU market membership; and meanwhile China is further strengthening its position as a global tech superpower.
+Trump’s imposing tariffs on $60bn of Chinese imports and limiting US investment into the area; the UK is scrabbling for the ‘same benefits’ as single EU market research and analysis membership: and meanwhile, China is further strengthening its position as a global tech superpower.